BPM 2023 Conference Chairs

 RPA Forum Chairs

-Ralf Plattfaut is a professor for business informatics at the South Westphalia University of Applied Sciences where he leads Process Innovation & Automation Lab.
+Ralf Plattfaut is a professor for business informatics at the University of Duisburg-Essen where he leads Process Innovation & Automation Lab.
 Prior to this, Ralf was a management consultant in the field of digital transformation at a leading strategy consultancy.
 Ralf received a Ph.D. in Information Systems from the University of Münster.
 Ralf has been working as a guest research in universities in Australia and Liechtenstein.
 His research areas include digital innovation, business process management and automation, and corresponding mindsets and capabilities.
 His work has been published in leading journals in the field.

 Jana-Rebecca Rehse is Junior Professor for Management Analytics at the University of Mannheim, where she leads a research group on data-driven business process management by means of process mining and machine learning.
 She is particularly interested in developing process mining methods that deliver direct (business) value and are applicable by non-expert users.
 Her research results, funded by the DFG and the BMBF, have been published in more than 40 conference and journal papers so far.
 From 2015 to 2020, Jana was a researcher and project lead at the German Research Center for Artificial Intelligence (DFKI).
 In 2019, she obtained her PhD from Saarland university with a thesis titled “Leveraging Artificial Intelligence for Business Process Management”.
 She holds a bachelor’s and master’s degree in business informatics from Saarland University.
 In 2014, she spent six months as a visiting research scholar at Stevens Institute of Technology in Hoboken, NJ.
 USA.